 - 9. A document can be lodged with the Tribunal by: - (a) leaving it at a registry of the Tribunal; - (b) sending it by post to a registry of the Tribunal; and - (c) sending it by electronic means to the Tribunal if the Tribunal has made electronic lodgment available for that type of document and in the type of proceedings concerned. - 10.
 If a person sends material by email or other electronic means when lodgment by these means is not available, the document will not be taken to have been lodged.

 Who must serve documents?

-- 11. For all applications lodged with the Tribunal, except notices of appeal in internal or external appeals, a registrar is either: - (a) to serve;
+- 11. For all applications lodged with the Tribunal, except applications in the Guardianship Division, a registrar is either: - (a) to serve;

 or